Main Hoon Shahid Afridi: Plot

 Akbar Deen is a cricketer, who is the pride and joy of his family that includes a sweet mother, a disciplined father, a loving wife Zara and son, Mikaal.
 It is apparent from the beginning that Zara's father Mian Asif Qureshi hates Akbar.
-Akbar is implicated in an illegal drugs cases after he gets drunk after consuming what he believed was plain orange juice during a dance item by Mathira in Dubai.
-Akbar is imprisoned for a crime which he did not commit and his career is out of the cricket grounds.
+Akbar is implicated in an illegal drugs case after he gets drunk after consuming what he believed was plain orange juice during a dance item by Mathira in Dubai.
+Akbar is imprisoned for a crime which he did not commit and his cricket career is jeopardized.

-Years later, Shahid, a youngster from Sialkot (where Akbar Deen lived) works the cash register in a local restaurant, pushes the owner of his local cricket club, Malik Khalid to try a team for a Pepsi-sponsored tournament.
+Years later, Shahid, a youngster from Sialkot (where Akbar Deen lived), who works the cash register at a local restaurant, pushes the owner of his local cricket club, Malik Khalid to try a team for a Pepsi-sponsored tournament.
 Shahid is passionate about cricket and just has one dream – to meet his inspiration and cricket idol Shahid Afridi in person one day.

-Akbar is back in Sialkot after solving his past puzzles and is convinced to become the coach of this team which he later renames Sialkot Shaheens.
+Akbar is back in Sialkot after solving his past puzzles and is persuaded to become the coach of this team which he later renames Sialkot Shaheens.
 However, he doesn't mention anything to them about his past endeavour.
 Akbar also learns that his son Mikal is the captain of a rival team, Islamabad Hunters.
-Sialkot Shaheens play and lose their first match against Islamabad Hunters after the match Malik becomes angry, Akbar tells them that they should not always rely on one person Shahid to win the match because a match is won by the whole team and not just one man.
+Sialkot Shaheens play and lose their first match against Islamabad Hunters.
+After the match, Malik becomes angry, Akbar tells them that they should not always rely on Shahid to win the match because a match is won by the whole team and not just one man.